 - Jewish Voice for Peace Bay Area

 A growing coalition of organizations in the Bay Area is coming together to explore alternatives to calling the police to our campuses and into our neighborhoods.
 Over the coming year, we will be offering a series of workshops to explore alternatives to calling the police.
-Some of these workshops will provide deepening analysis and grounding in alternative ways of thinking about safety.
-Others will provide practical skills.
+Some of these workshops will provide deepening analysis and a grounding in alternative ways of thinking about community safety.
+Others, like this one, will provide practical skills.
 All of them will lift up a transformative justice framework and emphasize the importance of self care.

 The Coalition includes First Congregational Church of Oakland, Kehilla Community Synagogue, Qal'bu Maryam, Jewish Voice for Peace, Skyline Community Church, Oakland Peace Center, Oakland LBGTQ Community Center, and the Omni Collective.
 We are eager to partner with additional organizations so please contact us if you are interested!

 The space is wheelchair accessible (use the graded sidewalk to access the blue door off the parking lot), and there are ADA restrooms, both binary and single-stall all gender.
 There is designated accessible parking; however, the accessible entrance is difficult to access if you are not coming by car because it is up a steep hill.
 If you use ride share, ask them to drive you up into the lot.
 Please come scent-free; for information on how to do that, see this FAQ: https://eastbaymeditation.org/resources/fragrance-free-at-ebmc/.
 No incense or sage will be burned.
 If you have other questions or access needs, please contact us at email@example.com.